zim514/script.service.hue/README.md

 ## Features:
 - Create and delete multi-room scenes
-    - Adjust your light's colour and brightness
+    - Adjust your lights' colour and brightness
     - Optional transition time for scenes
-    - Supports lights in multiple rooms or groups
+    - Supports lights in multiple rooms or zones
     - Edit your scenes in 3rd party apps
     - Apply selected scene on video or audio player actions
     - Can be disabled based on video type or duration

 - Ambilight Support
-    - Lighting effects synced with on-screen action
     - **_Not supported with all hardware_**
+    - Lights synchronize with on-screen colour

 - Daylight detection
     - Uses Hue's sunrise and sunset settings
     - Disable during daylight hours
     - If sunset falls while watching media, optionally turn on lights
     - Add-on does nothing at sunset if there's no playback

 - Scheduling
     - Set a start and end time at which the add-on should be enabled
     - Time in 24h format (Eg: 22:00, not 10:00 PM)
     - Disable during daylight setting takes precedence over active hours

 ## Experimental Ambilight Support
 You can now configure multiple lights to match playing video as closely as possible.
-[Coloured bias lighting](https://en.wikipedia.org/wiki/Bias_lighting)  can reduce eye strain and add colour effects to your media center.

 These settings can impact performance, and may need to be tuned for your set up.

 ### Basic Settings:
-- **Select Lights:** Only Hue bulbs and lamps that support colours (Gamuts A, B and C) can be used with this system.
+- **Select Lights:** Only Hue bulbs and lamps that support colour  can be used with this system.
 Lights that can only reproduce whites or color temperatures are ignored.
 - **Force on :** Force the selected lights on when playback starts.
-Otherwise, lights will stay turned off.
+Otherwise, lights will stay off.
 - **Minimum & Maximum Brightness:** Sets the brightness
 - **Saturation:** Increase the colour saturation factor, with 1 being no change.
-This can create more colourful effects, but may cause incorrect colours with some content.
+This can create more colourful effects, but less precision.

 ### Performance: